 – To review petrophysical studies effectively & quickly identify flawed results using a clear sequence of logical checks

-– To identify and extract the key data channels from modern hi-tech logs which, when integrated with core, logs and welltests, will answer the questions your team is asking (author speciality)
+– To identify and extract the key data channels from modern hi-tech logs which, when integrated with core, logs and welltests will answer the questions your team is asking (author speciality, see also IPSCAL)

-– To understand and use what really matters from the increasingly complex barrage of modern petrophysical data
+– To identify and properly use what really matters in the increasingly complex barrage of modern petrophysical data

-– How to drill, core, log and test for clear formation evaluation results
+– To drill, core, log and test for clear formation evaluation results

 – To avoid the 10 most common errors which ruin petrophysical results

-– To use interactive software to reveal how your data works together and impacts results
+– To use interactive software to reveal how your data can work together and impact results